Weeping Willow Facts: 9 Common Questions, Answered

 6. How to make a weeping willow tree grow faster?

-Contrary to belief, weeping willow trees grow fast, especially when they’re in optimal conditions.
+Contrary to belief, weeping willow trees are one of the trees that grow fast, especially when they’re in optimal conditions.
 So, how can you help your weeping willow grow more quickly?
 First, plant your tree in a location where it will get as much sun as possible.
 Secondly, plant it in slightly acidic soil that is also moist (but not too soggy).
 To create more well-draining soil, you may mix sand into the soil while planting.

 As we said before, your weeping willow tree will grow faster with more water.
 If you can, plant it near a water feature.
 If no pond or stream is available, be sure to keep the soil moist 2 inches down by watering regularly.
 Lastly, although it is not required, you may use a balanced fertilizer to boost your weeping willow’s growth and health.